Surgical Procedures: Colectomy

 • Hemicolectomy: The right or left side of the colon is removed.

 • Total proctocolectomy: The colon and the rectum are removed.
 The rectum is the part of the colon that attaches to the anus.
-The small intestine may be attached to the anus to let stool exit normally.
-For some, a temporary ileostomy (opening to the outside of the body for stool removal) may be needed.
+The small intestine may be attached to the anus to let stool leave your body normally.
+A temporary (short term) ileostomy may be needed.

 • Abdominal perineal resection: The sigmoid colon (part of the colon that attaches to the rectum), rectum, and anus are removed.
-A permanent colostomy is needed after this surgery.
+A permanent (life long) colostomy is needed after this surgery.

 • Segmental resection: A small part of the affected colon is removed.